Processing public holidays not worked - Australia

 Using Standard Hours

-Add all of your standard hours into the schedule (see How do I add employees' standard hours to the Roster? for further information), and edit all employees that are not working to add the work type "Public Holiday not Worked".
+Add all of your standard hours into the schedule (see for further information), and edit all employees that are not working to add the work type "Public Holiday not Worked".
 To do this, click on the relevant shift in the schedule and click Edit.

 On the Shift Details window, click Show Advanced, and from the Work Type menu, select "Public Holiday not Worked".